 The following 2025-26 EPL title betting odds are available at BetUS:

-The EPL title odds for 2025-26 look like a three-horse race, according to the soccer betting sites.
-Liverpool are the favorites, closely followed by Arsenal, and Manchester City are a step behind.
+The EPL title odds for 2025-26 look like a two-horse race after only six rounds, according to the soccer betting sites.
+Arsenal are the favorites, closely followed by Liverpool.

 If you already see a good option here, you can find the Premier League champion odds by going to Bovada and navigating to Sportsbook > Soccer > Europe > England >Premier League Futures and Specials.